 Then add snares on the second and fourth beat, and kicks on the first and sixth eighth notes.

-This one-bar loop is a little repetitive on its own, so duplicate it out, and add a swung snare on the final 16th note of the two-bar sequence.
+This one-bar loop is a little repetitive on its own, so duplicate it out and add a swung snare on the final 16th note of the two-bar sequence.
 Set this note’s velocity to 64.

 5. House drum pattern

 An evolution of disco, house was one of the first styles of purely electronic music to emerge.
-The insistence of its four-to-the-floor kick drums are juxtaposed with funky, swung hats that give it an infectious groove.
+The insistence of its four-to-the-floor kick drums is juxtaposed with funky, swung hats that give it an infectious groove.

-To make a house beat we’re going to use BATTERY 4’s Disco Neu Kit, with a project tempo of 123 BPM.
+To make a house beat, we’re going to use Battery 4’s Disco Neu Kit, with a project tempo of 123 BPM.

 Put kick drums on every beat of the bar for that solid four-to-the-floor foundation, with claps on the second and fourth beat.